-The Responsibilities Framework can be used to explore any stakeholder's nuclear responsibilities, including yourself, your institution, the policy community that you represent, or another actor altogether - it is up to you where you draw the boundaries.
-It is often by looking at the interplay between different stakeholders that the most interesting results will emerge, and the dialogue process in Part C aims to facilitate this kind of exploration.
+The Responsibilities Framework can be used to explore any actor's nuclear responsibilities, including your own, your institution's, those of the policy community that you represent, or those of another actor altogether - it is up to you where you draw the boundaries.
+It is often by looking at the interplay between different types of actors that the most interesting results will emerge, and the dialogue process in Part C aims to facilitate this kind of exploration.
 The Framework can be used to think widely about responsibilities in relation to nuclear weapons, or with a narrower focus, such as responsibilities in relation to nuclear safety.
 We invite you to be explorative and open-minded about its end uses.